Skip to Main Content

 • Discussion and/or Conclusion

 Primary STEM articles generally contain charts, graphs, or some other form of data.
 The authors did some kind of experiment, observation, clinical trial, or case study in the hopes of answering a question.
-They are writing about data or new information.
+They are gathering data or writing about new information.

 Keyword Development